 First, let's try and get the nomenclature straight.
-Chances are that"Charlie's Bar and Grill" does not have a grill.
-It probably has a large flat thick heavy piece of steel heated from below.
+Chances are that "Charlie's Bar and Grill" does not have a grill.
+It probably has a large, flat, thick, heavy piece of steel heated from below.
 A griddle.
-A griddle the cooks by conduction.
+A griddle that cooks by conduction.
 A grill cooks mostly by radiation as heat rises from open flames through open grates.
-If you hear the waitress say "Toss a burger on the grill, Charlie" she is really referring to the griddle.
+If you hear the waitress say, "Toss a burger on the grill, Charlie," she is really referring to the griddle.
 Just don't correct her.

 Charlie is often called the grill man, but just as often he is called a "fry cook", and just as often griddled burgers are called "fried".
 This is only partially correct.
 The meat cooks in a thin layer of its own rendered fat on the griddle, but this is not really the same as frying, which usually involves a bit more oil.
 So from here on, we shall refer to the method correctly, as griddled.

 The griddle has a distinct advantage when used properly.
 The food surface is in contact with the heat source with only a thin layer of oil in between, so it gets brown on most of the surface.
 On a real grill, the grates get hot and are in direct contact with the food, so you get dark browning only where the grates touch the food, hence the grill marks.
 On a griddle browning happens rapidly, so the method is ideal for thin burgers, like quarter pounders.

 The best tasting burgers are the ones that are darkest color on the outside.
 Now this means that you cannot have a rare Diner Burger.
 By the time the surface gets to the right color, the meat is well done.
 That's why a high fat content of the meat is so important.
 As discussed in The Science of Hamburgers, a 20 to 30% fat burger will remain juicy even when the surface is cooked until it is GBD (Golden Brown and Delicious).

 Recipe for the J. Wellington Wimpy Burger